Undergraduate International Funding Opportunities

 Eligibility: Undergraduate students from the United States, Canada and the UK in the fields of biology, chemistry, physics, earth sciences and engineering.

-Value: 650 Euros per month.
 All scholarship holders receive stipends from the DAAD to help cover living expenses, while partner universities & research institutes provide housing assistance.
 The award also includes health insurance as well as accident and personal liability insurance.
-In addition, all scholarship holders are invited to a paid-for three-day RISE Germany meeting in Heidelberg in July 2016.

 Bayer Foundation Scholarships

 The Otto Bayer Scholarship, Carl Duisberg Scholarship, and Kurt Hansen Scholarship are available for study or research in Germany in a science field (natural sciences or medicine).
-Applications open from June 1, 2016 to July 10, 2016.
 For more information about each scholarship application, visit the Bayer Foundation website.